Liverpool: Football

-Everton is currently in the process of relocating, with a stadium move mooted as early as 1996.
+Everton has recently completed the process of relocating, with a stadium move first mooted as early as 1996.
 In 2003, the club were forced to abandon plans for a 55,000-seat stadium at King's Dock due to financial constraints, with further proposed moves to Kirkby (comprising part of Destination Kirkby, moving the stadium just beyond Liverpool's council boundary into Kirkby) and Walton Hall Park similarly scrapped.
-The latest plan is a move to nearby Bramley-Moore Dock on Liverpool's waterfront, with ground broken on the project in August 2021.